 You are responsible for hauling your own luggage at both ends of the trip.
-My best advice: travel with a single wheeled suitcase (small enough for an overhead compartment on board) plus a small duffel bag or backpack as your personal item.
-Check with your airline for size and weight limits for carryon luggage and personal items you will bring onboard the flight.
+Try to travel with a single wheeled suitcase (small enough for an overhead compartment on board) plus (maybe) a small duffel bag or backpack as your personal item.
+Verify size and weight limits for carryon luggage and personal items with your airline.
 One legendary US student brought a single wheeled carryon and backpack for an ENTIRE four month semester in London.
-So you can be certain that a carefully packed wheeled carryon and a backpack holds more than enough stuff for a three weeks and would mean absolutely no risk of lost luggage!
+A carefully packed wheeled carryon and a backpack holds more than enough stuff for a three weeks and would mean absolutely no risk of lost luggage!

-At minimum, carry essential medications, your textbook, contact lenses/glasses, a change of clothes and "starter" toiletries with you on the plane.
+At minimum, carry essential medications, course readings, contact lenses/glasses, a change of clothes and "starter" toiletries on the plane.
 Remember that you may need a doctor's note or prescription to import prescribed drugs or medical necessities into the UK (checking is your responsibility).
 Carry-on liquids must meet airline size specifications (remember, liquid is very heavy, so why bring it at all?).
 Checked bags sometimes get lost.
-In three years there have been five cases for winter session students alone, of "lost" checked luggage-return has taken from less than 24 hours to five days.
+In two years, there have been three cases for winter session students alone, of "lost" checked luggage-reuniting student and luggage has taken from less than 24 hours to five days.

-Just in case, you will be more comfortable if you have necessary items with you.
+You will be more comfortable if you have necessary items with you.
 Lacking a toothbrush or change of underwear after a long journey is not pleasant, and being without needed prescription medication could harm your health.
 But dragging too much stuff along isn't pleasant either, and your roommate won't appreciate stepping over your surplus stuff.
-Know the difference between what you need in London (bring that) and what you think you might want (leave most of that at home) and you will be well-prepared for this adventure.
+Know the difference between what you need in London (bring that) and what you think you might want (leave most of that at home) and you will be well-prepared for this experience.